jacobnisnevich/overrustle-vods/README.md

 ## Deploying to Heroku

-Deploying to Heroku is pretty straightforward, but you need to add the "TWITCH_CLIENT_ID" and "TWITCH_CLIENT_SECRET" config var in Settings before deploying.
+Deploying to Heroku is pretty straightforward, but you need to add the "TWITCH_CLIENT_ID", "TWITCH_CLIENT_SECRET" and "YOUTUBE_API_KEY" config vars in Settings before deploying.